seIncorp/Bluetooth_SDP_data_DLL/README.md

 - Windows 10
 - Windows 7 (not tested yet)
 - Bluetooth USB dongle or integrated Bluetooth radio (laptop)
+- Currently you can use only x64 version of DLL (REASON: empty pointer to function)

 # How to get/open project and building it
 1. download this project from Github